DC Reviews Muharram Processions Security Arrangements - UrduPoint

 DC Reviews Muharram Procession's Security Arrangements

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jul, 2022 ) :Deputy Commissioner Islamabad Irfan Nawaz Memon on Saturday visited Imambargah Asna Ashri in Sector G-6/2, Islamabad and reviewed security arrangements for the annual procession of ninth Muharram-ul-Haram.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jul, 2022 ) :Deputy Commissioner Islamabad Irfan Nawaz Memon visited Imambargah Asna Ashri in Sector G-6/2, and reviewed security arrangements for the annual procession of ninth Muharram-ul-Haram the other day.

 The deputy commissioner flanked by SSP Operations, SSP Traffic, Additional Deputy Commissioner, SP City and others inspected the route of the main procession and directed the municipal officials to clean all roads and streets through which the processions would pass.
 He also directed to deploy sufficient police contingents at various sensitive points.